You have an admission decision, now what?

 Q: Why is the 'Accepting my Offer of Admission' still showing on my Task list in CalCentral?

-A: If you are still seeing a task to accept your offer of admission, it means you have not gone through ALL of the steps to complete the process.
-The final action to complete this process is submitting your $250 deposit.Q: Why do I see other charges when I try to pay my Admissions Deposit?
+A: If you still see a task prompting you to accept your offer of admission, it means you haven't completed all the required steps.
+The final step is submitting your $250 deposit.

 Q: What are the Conditions of Admission?

-- Received- IF it has been received and is in the process of being reviewed, but is not yet considered complete
+- Received- If it has been received and is in the process of being reviewed, but is not yet considered complete

-- Complete- IF it has been reviewed by an Admission Officer
+- Complete- If it has been reviewed by an Admission Officer

 Q: If I am unable to meet all of my conditions of admission, what will happen?